silverqx/TinyORM/docs/tinyorm-relationships.md

 <a name="one-to-one-defining-the-inverse-of-the-relationship"></a>
 #### Defining The Inverse Of The Relationship

 So, we can access the `Phone` model from our `User` model.
 Next, let's define a relationship on the `Phone` model that will let us access the user that owns the phone.
-We can define the inverse of a `hasOne` relationship using the `belongsTo` method:
+We can define the inverse of a `hasOne` relationship using the `belongsTo<Related>` method:

     #ifndef PHONE_H
     #define PHONE_H

-    #include "orm/tiny/basemodel.hpp"
+    #include <orm/tiny/basemodel.hpp>

     #include "models/user.hpp"